xwzrdx/GameManager/README.md

 * This tool is fully external, meaning it does not inject into any game by any means!
 * Most games are signature scanned, meaning updates/different versions SHOULD work.
 Although I don't own different versions for most games so I can't pratically test as well as I wish I could.
 * For a full list of games see the tool's game list.
+* For safety, don't use online & if applicable use -nobattleye or -nobe or -eac_launcher to disable the game's respective anti-cheats (BattlEye & Easy Anti Cheat)